sparkertime/scottparker.co/README.md

 ## Local Development

-`bundle install` followed by `bundle jekyll serve` will run this blog locally.
+`bundle install` followed by `script/serve` will run this blog locally.